bioinformatics-ufsc/FastProtein/README.md

    docker exec -it FastProtein /bin/bash
   # To exchange files between the host and the container without using a volume, use the command:
   # docker cp <local_file> <container_id>:<container_file>
-  # Eg: copy a fasta file test/human.fasta to /fastprotein (or other directory if you need)
+  # E.g: copy a fasta file test/human.fasta to /fastprotein (or other directory if you need)
   docker cp test/human.fasta FastProtein:/fastprotein
-  # Eg: copy the folder runs from container to local runs folder
+  # E.g: copy the folder runs from container to local runs folder
   docker cp FastProtein:/fastprotein/runs ./runs
 ```